jobrouter/typo3-data/Documentation/developer.rst

       }

-The :ref:`transmit command <transmit-command>` must be activated with a cron job to periodically transmit the data sets to the JobRouter installation(s).
+The :ref:`transmit command <transmit-command>` must be activated with a cron job to periodically transmit the data sets to the JobRouter® installation(s).

 .. important::